KentStateWeb/rwd/_posts/2016-08-19-welcome-to-rwd.md

 * The class meets on Tuesday evenings from 5:30 - 8:15 p.m.
 * The class is held at IdeaBase in Downtown Kent.
-* The first class is on Tuesday, August 29.
+* The first class is on Tuesday, August 30.

-While it’s definitely no fun going back to class, I think we're going to really enjoy our semester together.
-Much of the class will be discussion-based and hands-on, and by the end of our time together, you’ll have developed a good introductory understanding of web design.
+While we all don't like saying goodbye to summer, I think we're going to really enjoy our semester together.
+Much of the class will be discussion-based and hands-on, and by the end of our time together, you’ll have developed a good understanding of web design that you can use forever.

 There are very few classes like this being taught right now in higher education, so things will definitely evolve as we go through the class, and I’ll rely on your feedback to know how things are going.